Progress and Ambition in Illinois

 The Nature Conservancy is focused on helping natural systems adapt and endure.
 That commitment to resiliency is a unifying quality that connects and motivates our staff, partners, supporters and volunteers.

 Take a look at these stories from some of the people and places that exemplify how we are confronting urgent challenges so that nature and people can thrive in harmony.

-Our ambitious plans for conservation in Illinois are an extension of our science-driven approach, the diverse partnerships we are privileged to be a part of, and the steadfast trust of the donors and volunteers.
+Our ambitious plans for conservation in Illinois in the coming years are an extension of our science-driven approach, the diverse partnerships we are privileged to be a part of, and the trust of our donors and volunteers.

 Fresh Water, Farming & Family: Leadership and Vision

 From flooded fields to crop loss during droughts, farmers are on the front line of many of the impacts of climate change.
 That’s why The Nature Conservancy is working with the agricultural community—fostering innovations in technology, collaborating with producers to use resources more efficiently and promoting policies that enable sustainability.

 At Dogtooth Bend, a peninsula in southern Illinois where the Mississippi and Ohio rivers converge, years of flooding have taken a significant toll on local farmers.
 Guided by a belief that solutions are possible, we are helping farmers leverage federal dollars to improve freshwater flows and secure financial stability for their families.

 Shari gives to TNC so that her family’s agricultural heritage can carry on.
 Charlie’s commitment to conservation is part of his father’s legacy.
 Join Shari and Charlie—give to TNC today to help us secure fresh water, feed the world and foster a love of nature in future generations.